-Accuracy of Antisocial Personality Disorder in Hannibal Lecter
+Accuracy of the Disorder

 Often, in films based on real, legitimate people or ideas, characters are often adjusted to exaggerate, emphasize, or better fit the characteristics of the film.
-The Silence of the Lambs is a film, produced by Gene Hackman and Orion Pictures, based on the novel by Thomas Harris, in which a young FBI trainee, Clarice Starling, is subject to the daunting task of confronting and interrogating the infamous serial killer, Hannibal "The Cannibal" Lecter, in an attempt to acquire information on how to find and stop another notorious serial killer, Buffalo Bill.
-Through some research and comparison, Hannibal Lecter's mental disorder, antisocial personality disorder (APD), will be applied to the question 'is it accurate?'
-That is, the portrayal of Lecter's mental disorder will be assessed to determine if he depicts an accurate representation of a possible victim of antisocial personality disorder, based on criteria and statistical analysis.
+However, many times it is up to the viewer to decide whether or not the character in a film is an accurate representation of those people or ideas the picture is trying to portray.
+The Silence of the Lambs is a film, produced by Gene Hackman and Orion Pictures, based on the novel by Thomas Harris, in which a young FBI trainee, Clarice Starling, is subject to the daunting task of confronting and interrogating the infamous serial killer, Hannibal "The Cannibal" Lecter, in an attempt to acquire information on how to find and stop another notorious serial killer, Buffalo Bill, who has kidnapped the senator's daughter.
+While the movie had many moments of symbolism, there were a few major implications.
+First off, it was understood that many may suffer from the horrors of their own past, and to overcome those constant terrors, they feel the need to redeem themselves in a similar, and possibly far more challenging, situation.
+With this being said, it was also inferred that these people may need to utilize or go through the darkest, most dangerous paths to reach the light that seems to be their salvation.
+However, through some research and comparison, the main idea here will be to determine whether or not Hannibal Lecter, who suffers from antisocial personality disorder (APD), depicts an accurate representation of an average victim of antisocial personality disorder.
 The term average is based on some statistical research done, which found that typically, antisocial personality disorder is found in men, and that often, this mental disorder leads to high risk of criminal activity, although both of these criteria are not an absolute necessity to be considered one with APD.
 This may occur statistically, but the victim must also own the characteristic criteria in which antisocial personality disorder is diagnosed.
 To analyze the accuracy of Hannibal Lecter's character to an APD victim, comparisons will be made between the movie and research in the topics of interactions, symptoms and characteristics, crimes, treatment, and even gender.